 Rating Curves Shifts

-In the practical world, rating curves are not static due to changes in the hydraulic controls and parameters of the river.
-These can be due to countless number of causes such as sediment deposits, débris-jams, floods, etc.
+In the practical world, rating curves are not static due to changes in the hydraulic configuration and parameters of the controls.
+These changes can be due to various causes such as sediment deposits, debris-jams, floods, etc.

 It is important to consider them and detect them, this can be done through an assessment of the gauging data through the years and finding the times at which the rating curves shift.